texttheater/efmaral/README.md

-*This fork of efmaral adds the ability to output alignment probabilities*.
+*This fork of efmaral adds the ability to output alignment probabilities and outputs the complete probability matrix rather than just the probabilities of the best alignment*.

 # efmaral
 Efficient Markov Chain word alignment